 Traveling solo as a confidence booster

 Throughout my early twenties, I embarked on a self-love journey of sorts.
 I was maturing, and needed to shake off trauma as well as unlearn the toxic narratives surrounding body size that I had internalized while growing up.
-This was essential in my bid to live my best life.
+This was essential to live my best life.

 Then, in 2019, everything changed for me.
 I was invited to visit St Lucia for a few days in honor of Black History Month.
 While I was filled with excitement, a part of me was also filled with dread.